the best holiday tablescape Ideas for your dining room

 If you have arrived from our dear and talented friend Summer, She Leaves A Little Sparkle, an extra special welcome.
 She is what we call a hard act to follow.
 However, I’m always amazed at how each of us fellow decorators has a totally different take on the same topic, creating a wonderfully diverse experience if you complete the tour.
 So, I hope you will stay tuned to join our next gifted decorator, Joan, 2 Ladies and A Chair, on her tour so you don’t miss any of the awesome holiday inspiration.
 Enjoy.

 The Dining Room

-I LOVE decorating my dining room.
+I love decorating my dining room.
 I’m not really sure why it’s my favorite room to decorate.
 Maybe it’s the beauty of the chandelier, maybe it’s the built-in drama of the crown molding.
 It could be the relative clarity of purpose in a dining room.
 I mean, it’s hard to go wrong with form and function.
 All this being said, I have struggled since I moved into my house, always dreaming of ways to make the room live up to the vision in my mind.
-The excitement I have today is that I finally feel like I have achieved what I’ve been working toward steadfastly for 2 1/2 years.
+The excitement I have today is that I finally feel like I have achieved what I’ve been working toward steadfastly for two and a half years.

 Creating a Holiday Tablescape